AlfieRider/neural-network-ensemble-from-scratch/theory/neural-networks.md

 ## What is a Neural Network?
 - ML models made to mimic human brain function.
 - Models usually consist of connected nodes which process data in such a way that pattern recognition is plausible, such that the patterns learnt aren't necessarily influenced by pre-set rules.
+In other words, raw data is transformed into useful patterns, then used to make predictions in various contexts.

 ### Key Aspects:
 - Neurons: Node-equivalent.
 Recieve inputs.
 Each neuron is governed by a threshold and an activation function.